rwpenney/pmcyg/README.txt

 ============

-To run pmcyg, you will need to have a recent version of 'Python' installed (preferably version 2.2-2.6).
+To run pmcyg, you will need to have a recent version of 'Python' installed (preferably version 2.3-2.6).
 This should be available by default on most GNU/Linux systems, or can be obtained from http://www.python.org

-In order to use pmcyg as a graphical (GUI) application, you will need to have the 'Tkinter' toolkit for Python.
+In order to use pmcyg as a graphical (GUI) application, you will need the 'Tkinter' toolkit for Python.
 This is part of the default distribution of Python for Windows platforms, but may be part of a separate package (possibly called python-tk) on Unix/Linux systems.